Analysis | How the GOP is trying to justify its Supreme Court reversal

 Sen. John Barrasso (R-Wyo.) added Sunday on “Meet the Press”: “If the shoe were on the other foot, and the Democrats had the White House and the Senate, they would right now be trying to confirm another member of the Supreme Court.”

 Barrasso may be right, but it’s entirely speculative.
 Alexander, though, is definitely right.
-Republicans can do whatever they want, since they have the majority.
-But there is also that niggling matter of rhetorical consistency and faith in government.
+Republicans can do whatever they want, as they have the majority.
+But there is also that matter of rhetorical consistency and faith in government.
 To the extent politicians claim a principle and then abandon it when it’s convenient, all future claims to principles should be judged accordingly.
 No one has a monopoly on hypocrisy in politics, but to throw up your hands and just write something off as understandably ruthless is certainly a commentary on our current politics.

 It’s a little like all the times presidential candidates say all manner of awful things about their fellow partisans during the primaries, and then turn around and disown those criticisms when their opponent wins.
 The question is: Did you mean it when you said it?
 Or were you just saying stuff you didn’t believe for political gain?
 And either way, how can we believe you now?

 Perhaps the most pronounced example of this has come from Graham.
-In 2016, he attacked Trump by saying, “I think he’s a kook.
+In 2016, he attacked Trump by saying: “I think he’s a kook.
 I think he’s crazy.
 I think he’s unfit for office.”
-By late 2017, though Graham had refashioned himself as a Trump loyalist, and he attacked political pundits for applying the very same labels to Trump: “What concerns me about the American press is this endless, endless attempt to label the guy some kind of kook not fit to be president."
+By late 2017, though Graham had refashioned himself as a Trump loyalist, and he attacked political pundits for applying the very same labels to Trump: “What concerns me about the American press is this endless, endless attempt to label the guy some kind of kook not fit to be president.”

 That senator will now preside over the confirmation hearings of whomever Trump picks for the Supreme Court.
 And it probably shouldn’t be any surprise that he’s so nakedly abandoned his prior principle.
 But as with any politician, it should all color our perceptions of how much their word truly means.